cscott0108/Tactility/Prebuilt/SDCard/README.md

 **The flagship app that sparked this firmware fork.** UartRelay transforms your T-Deck into a professional serial debugging tool with bidirectional USB Serial JTAG relay, SD logging, and field-ready portability.

+**Hardware note:** To relay UART data from external devices, you'll need a JST-PH 2.0mm 4-pin connector (HY2.0-4P) to access the T-Deck's onboard UART port.

 ## Quick Install

 1. Insert your SD card into your computer